WFAA: News operation

-As of September 2020, WFAA broadcasts 36 1/2 hours of locally produced newscasts each week (with six hours each weekday, 3 1/2 hours on Saturdays and 2 1/2 hours on Sundays).
+As of September 2020, WFAA broadcasts 37 1/2 hours of locally produced newscasts each week (with 6 hours, 5 minutes each weekday; 3 hours, 35 minutes on Saturdays and 3 1/2 hours on Sundays).
 In addition, the station produces two Sunday evening sports programs: the highlight program Dale Hansen's Sports Special (hosted by longtime sports director Dale Hansen, who joined the station from KDFW in March 1983), and High School Sports Special (hosted by weekend sports anchor Joe Trahan and airing during the school year).
 WFAA also previously operated a news helicopter, HD Chopper 8 (formerly known as Telecopter 8), which featured the 1984–1996 dual-outlined "8" logo on its underside.
 The station maintains bureaus in Collin County at Riders Field, and in Tarrant County near downtown Fort Worth; both bureaus house a limited staff of reporters, but are rarely used for newscast production.
 WFAA is one of the few television stations that does not use the First Warning broadcast weather alert system; a text display of the warning type and the affected counties is instead shown at the top of the screen when severe weather alerts are in effect for the viewing area.